PhotoboothProject/photobooth/README.md

   - Login to protect Admin Panel, Start page and/or Manual & FAQ can be enabled.
   - Hardware Button functionality, supports two separate modes of operation (select via admin panel):
     - **Button Mode**: Distinct hardware buttons can be connected to distinct GPIOs.
 Each button will trigger a separate functionality (i.e. take photo).
     - **Rotary Mode**: A rotary encoder connected to GPIOs will drive the input on the screen.
 This enables to use the rotary to scroll through the Photobooth UI buttons, and click to select actions.
-Modes can not be combined.
   - Gallery:
     - Order pictures in gallery ascending oder descending by picture age.
     - Hide the gallery.